electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/audidriveselect/_index.md

 ![Drive Select Menu](driveselectmenu.jpg "Drive Select menu in MMI")

-**Offroad** - Provides assistance when driving offroad.
-The vehicle will be raised to the secondhighest level using the air suspension®.
-The ESC will be restricted and the hill descent assist* will be activated.
-The vehicle will exit this mode after the ignition is switched off.

-**allroad** - Provides balanced vehicle handling.
-The vehicle will be raised to the second-highest level using the air suspension*.

 **efficiency** - The vehicle switches to a fuel-efficient vehicle setup and supports the driver with fuel economy messages.
 The “E” driving program is selected.

 **comfort** - Provides a comfort-oriented vehicle setup and is suited for long drives on highways.

-**auto** - Provides an overall comfortable yet dynamic driving feel and is suited for everyday use.

 **dynamic** - Gives the driver a sporty driving feel and is suited to a sporty driving style.
-The “S” driving program is selected.

 **Individual** - Provides the option for personalized vehicle settings.